Darxo/Hardened/README.md

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
 - The Event **Caravan Hand expands Cart** can now also trigger after you have already upgraded your cart
 - The Event **Civilwar Conscription** now grants +7.5 Relation with the Noble House when you side with them (up from +2.5)
-- The Event **Drunkard loses Item** now has an option where you order the Drunkard to search for the item.
+- The Event **Drunkard loses Item** no longer targets named items.
+It can now also target items that are equipped to a brother.
+It now has an option where you order the Drunkard to search for the item.
 This recovers the item, but causes the same mood debuff on the drunkard as if he was flogged
 - The Event **Player plays dice** now has 50% less score
 - The Event **Infected Wound** now has a cooldown of 14 days (down from 21 days) and is thrice as likely to trigger, if you have no Medicine left
 - The Event **Wardogs fight each other** now only triggers, while you have more than 1 dog per 2 brothers (instead of at least 2 dogs in your inventory) and it will count any dog you own, even those currently equipped